 - 7.1 The Chair will ensure that all Governors enjoy equal opportunity to express their views. - 7.3 A member may not vote by proxy. - 7.4 The Corporation will receive but not debate, decisions which it has delegated to a committee, working party or individual. - 7.5 Not all decisions at meetings need to be taken by formal vote.
 The Chair will normally ask the meeting, at the conclusion of a discussion, for its agreement to the proposal in question.
-There would only normally be a call for a vote if there were a clear expression of dissent or if it were a matter of particular significance (for example, approval of the annual budget or accounts). - 7.6 Should any Governor request a vote on a particular issue, this must be agreed by the meeting.
+There would only be a call for a vote either if there were a clear expression of dissent or if it were a matter of particular significance (for example, approval of the annual budget or accounts). - 7.6 Should any Governor request a vote on a particular issue, this must be agreed by the meeting.
 If a formal vote is taken, the issue shall be determined by a majority of the votes of the Governors present and voting on the question.
 Where there is an equal division of votes, the Chair of the meeting shall have a second or casting vote.
 The number voting for, against or abstaining shall be recorded in the minutes. - 7.7 It is for the meeting to decide the circumstances in which a secret ballot shall be held or in which the names of those voting for or against a proposal shall be recorded.
-Whether or not a vote has taken place, and even if a decision has been made by secret ballot, a
+Whether or not a vote has taken place, and even if a decision has been made by secret ballot, a dissenting Governor shall have the right to have his/her disagreement recorded in the minutes, at his/her request. - 7.6 In the event of a tied vote, the Chair may vote a second time to determine the issue. - 7.7 Decisions of the Corporation are binding on all Governors.

-- dissenting Governor shall have the right to have his/her disagreement recorded in the minutes, at his/her request. - 7.8 Decisions of the Corporation are binding on all Governors. - 7.9 Decisions of the Corporation may only be varied or rescinded at a subsequent meeting of the Corporation if consideration of that variation or rescission is a specific item of business on the agenda for that meeting. - 7.10 No Governor or individual may take action on behalf of the Corporation unless authority to do so has been delegated formally by resolution of the Corporation.
+- 7.8 Decisions of the Corporation may only be varied or rescinded at a subsequent meeting of the Corporation if consideration of that variation or rescission is a specific item of business on the agenda for that meeting. - 7.9 No Governor or individual may take action on behalf of the Corporation unless authority to do so has been delegated formally by resolution of the Corporation.